 Many prospective agents go into these online courses planning to “speed run” them to get pre-licensing done as quickly as possible.
 Unfortunately, a few states have put a cap on how many pre-licensing hours you can receive in a day—usually capped at 6 to 10 hours.

 Another thing that makes getting your license more complicated at this stage is that a few states will only accept in-person pre-licensing courses.
 If you work a full-time job or have children to care for at home, you might have to give up your evenings and hire a babysitter, take a few weeks off of work, or sacrifice the majority of your weekends for the next few months.
+This is one of the reasons I wrote another article about the seven best ways to get your real estate license.

 The courses themselves aren’t as difficult as understanding the complex topics in real estate that are likely brand new to you—of course, that’s unless you’re coming from a career in law, mortgage, or finances and have some hands-on experience with the subject matter.

-Not only do you have to be knowledgeable in your state concepts and laws, but you also have to be an expert on the national side as well.
+Not only do you have to be knowledgeable in your state concepts and real estate license laws, but you also have to be an expert on the national side as well.
 If you’re wondering how much you need to know about buying and selling homes, take a look at the topics you’ll cover:

 - Mortgages (adjustable-rate, fixed-rate, conventional, FHA, VA home loans)